Westminster Confession of Faith: Eschatology

 Chapter 33 describes the Last Judgment in which the Father will give Christ authority to judge all apostate angels and every person that has lived on earth.
 Those judged will "give an account of their thoughts, words, and deeds" and will "receive according to what they have done in the body, whether good or evil."
 God's purpose in dispensing judgment is to show the glory of his mercy—by saving the elect—and of his justice—by the damnation of the reprobate.
 The righteous will receive eternal life in the presence of God, and the wicked will receive eternal torment and destruction.
 The date and time of the Last Judgment is unknown.

 Usage

 The Westminster Confession was adopted as a doctrinal standard by various Presbyterian churches around the world.
 These churches have at times repudiated or changed different parts of the confession over the years.

 Australia

-The Presbyterian Church of Australia holds to the Westminster Confession of Faith as its standard, subordinate to the Word of God, and read in the light of a declaratory statement.

-The Reformed Presbyterian Church of Australia holds to the Westminster Confession of Faith as a subordinate standard.
+The Presbyterian Church of Australia holds to the Westminster Confession as its standard, subordinate to the Word of God, and read in the light of a declaratory statement.
+The Reformed Presbyterian Church of Australia also holds to the Confession as a subordinate standard.